Big Mountain Outfitters

 You should bring 3-4 medium to large coolers to bring your moose meat home frozen.
 The butchers have many options available to you on what you would like done with the meat.
-Anything from steaks, roasts, burger, a number of sausage options, etc. They typically take 24-48 hours to process your moose unless you request longer.
+Anything from steaks, roasts, burger, a number of sausage options, etc. Driving to moose camp is the best option.
 If you are flying, then you can take some meat home as carry on, and ship the rest or donate it.
-Some hunters in the past have opted to do their butchering at home by bringing things like chest freezers etc on a trailer filled with jugs of ice.
+Some hunters in the past have opted to do their butchering at home by bringing things like chest freezers etc on a trailer filled with jugs of ice or powered by a small generator.
 This is up to you, and we will be happy to help you quarter your moose up, and cape it.
 A lot depends on the weather and keeping the meat cool.
 We have had hunters make the drive from as far away as Georgia.
 Our number one priority once you harvest your moose is making sure to preserve the meat.
 If you are planning to do your own processing you should also have a set of game bags to keep the quarters clean.